Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Discussion

 Another line of related work is graphical models for latent factors~\citep{NIPS2012_4636}.
-The goal of that approach is to estimate a latent lower-dimensional representation of the input data where pair-wise dependencies between latent factors are represented by an undirected graph.
+This work assumes that both the latent factors and the undirected graph are sparse.
+The main goal of that approach is to estimate a latent lower-dimensional representation of the input data where pair-wise dependencies between latent factors are represented by an undirected graph.
 The main difference to our work is that \citet{NIPS2012_4636} use a constant precision matrix instead of a stochastic one, and thus that they do not really model non-Gaussian components.
 Instead, \citet{NIPS2012_4636} emphasize sparsity in the sense that the undirected graphs to be estimated have sparse edges.
-As discussed below, our method can be easily extended to include the sparsity constraint to the dependency matrix $\M$ while keeping the objective function a simple quadratic form.
+As discussed below, our method can be easily extended to include the sparsity constraint while still keeping the objective function a simple quadratic form.